Below are frequently asked questions related to our COVID-19 safety protocols.

 How will parent-teacher conferences be conducted this year?

 We will continue to offer parent-teacher conferences to all families.
-A child’s progress note will be shared with all families via TeachingStrategies.com and meetings will take place will take place using Zoom video conferencing software.
+A child’s progress note will be shared with all families via TeachingStrategies.com and meetings will take place using Zoom video conferencing software.

 Are parents allowed in the classrooms?